scrabbletank/farhome-rules/rulesdoc.md

 A staggered creature is unable to take reactions until the start of their next turn.

 ##### Stunned
-A stunned creature cannot move or take actions, and automatically failure Strength and Dexterity saving throws.
+A stunned creature cannot move or take actions, and automatically failure strength and Dexterity saving throws.
 Attackers gain combat advantage against this target.

 ##### Weaken
 When a weakened creature hits with any attack or maneuver, all guaranteed wounds are replaced with Wound dice, dealing a wound only if the die rolls a wound.